skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 For other models search the internet.

-### Robust standard errors: showreg, sandwich, multiwayvcov, lfe
+### Robust standard errors: lfe, sandwich, multiwayvcov

 Dealing with robust standard errors in R is traditionally a bit more complicated than in Stata, but can be done.

+Often papers report 'cluster robust' standard errors.
+To obtain these, it is best to run your linear regression or IV regression with the function `felm` in the package `lfe`, which allows for clusters in the regression formula (see the documentation for `felm`).
+If you output the results with `stargazer` or `showreg` those cluster robust standard errors should then be automatically be shown.

-Many forms of robust standard errors can be computed with the package `sandwich`, but there is no direct support for clustered standard errors.
+Many other forms of robust standard errors can be computed with the package `sandwich`, but there is no direct support for clustered standard errors.
 The package `multiwayvcov` allows different versions of clustered standard errors.
-The package `lfe` contains methods to compute robust and clustered standard errors for panel data sets.
+If you want to show the robust standard errors with stargazer, you have to provide the computed standard errors separately.

 For simplicity, the function `showreg` contains the arguments `robust` and `robust.type` or the more general `vcov.li` that allow showing robust standard errors in an output table.

 ### Marginal effects for probit and logit models: